IQ Archive

 October 25, 2025

-The Highest IQs in History: Validating the Myths
+The Highest IQs in Human History: Unveiling and Validating the Greatest Myths

-From William James Sidis to Terence Tao, we rank and analyze the highest recorded IQ scores in human history and explore the limits of cognitive testing.
+From the tragic life of William James Sidis to the brilliance of Terence Tao, we rigorously rank and deeply analyze the highest recorded IQ scores in human history and explore the absolute mathematical limits of cognitive testing.

 Read More →